PawanRegoti/dev-env/README.md

 * You can stop specific services by `./stop <service-name1> <service-name2>`

-* For eg: `./stop mssql mongo` stop international ledgers and inventory app
+* For eg: `./stop mssql mongo` stop ms sql and mongo db

 ### Delete the docker cluster using `./down` bash command.